-The subject amendment request includes reporting requirements (TS 6.9.1.7.i and 6.9.1.7.j) relating to operational leakage existing during the cycle preceding each SG inspection and condition monitoring assessment, and the associated potential for accident induced leakage from the lower portion of the tubesheet below the H distance.
-These reporting requirements will allow the NRC staff to monitor how the leakage factor is actually being used, and are acceptable.
+The subject amendment request includes reporting requirements relating to operational leakage existing during the cycle preceding each SG inspection and condition monitoring assessment, and the associated potential for accident induced leakage from the lower portion of the tubesheet below the H distance.
+These reporting requirements will allow the NRC staff to monitor how the leakage factor is actually being used, and thus are acceptable.
+The licensee provided another commitment in Reference 1 that states they will monitor for tube slippage as part of their SG Program.